NZGL/shiny_cuffdiff/README.md

 <b>gene_expression_panel:</b>

 Takes a cuffdiff database (rebuilding if required) and displays information on a single named gene (as defined by the gene short name or the XLOC number)

+<b> Array Results: </b>

+Uses a csv file containing the limma toptable results and normalised array values to produce plots on a specified transcript.